 The small business sector (as a huge component of the economy) has the potential to positively influence productivity growth.
-However, Australian small businesses now operate in an increasingly complex global environment of increased interconnectedness, interdependence, uncertainty and change.
+However, despite the more recent impact of COVID-19, Australian small businesses still operate in an increasingly complex global environment of increased interconnectedness, interdependence, uncertainty and change.
 For this reason, and others, the sector requires support to become more innovative and efficient, to employ more people and to export more.